A lightened up version of the 1950s classic, this Chicken Rice Casserole is a comforting dish that is sure to become a family favorite.

 - 1 lb broccoli, cut into bite-sized pieces

-- 2 chicken breasts, cut in half (roughly 1 lb)
+- 2 lbs chicken breasts, cut into serving sized pieces

 - 4 oz button mushrooms, minced